 RLC – OCCUPY

 A public map listing of Brooklyn organizations is offered (here).
 One question is posed.
 Can equity be created for low- and moderate-income households?
-Brooklyn’s housing rights and development organizations will soon be struggling with the pandemic-stimulated crisis in rental housing and torn between the logical interests of those who hold equity in rental property, have bills to pay of their own, and thousands of tenants that are without the resources to do participate.
-In this crisis, there is an opportunity to create new partnerships toward equity in housing because the issue is straight forward as this heading states:
+Brooklyn’s housing rights and development organizations will struggle with the pandemic-stimulated crisis in rental housing.
+They will be torn between the logical interests of those who hold equity in the rental property and thousands of tenants without the resources to participate.
+Yet, in this crisis, there is an opportunity to create new partnerships toward equity in housing because the issue is straight forward as this heading states:

-Access to work from the ordinary trades to the most highly skilled professions is proven with painful references to people of color such as “they are not ready,” or the best work suited “for them” is agricultural service.
+Access to work from the stock trades to the most highly skilled professions is proven with painful references to people of color such as “they are not ready,” or the best work suited “for them” is agricultural service.
 These actions still rip the opportunity for equity with an intense generational impact on people of color.
-In the centuries that led to the rise of American hegemony, no one, not one person, not W.E.B.
-DuBois or even Martin Luther King, has been able to fully articulate what this loss of equity has meant to African-Americans and extended without delay to all people of color in America.
+In the centuries that led to the rise of American hegemony, not one person, not W.E.B.
+DuBois or even Martin Luther King, fully articulated the loss of equity.
 The voice of Ta-Nehisi Coates is the most current (here).
 He stands on firm ground because the U.S. has participated in reparations six times.
 The seventh time should take a long hard look at housing as linked to the displacement challenges posed by climate change.

 Ending the Wherever Movement

-After WWII, localities have kept their hand on the tail of the revenue bull, blind to the rest of the beast.
-In the last century, millions of households benefited from federal housing policies with only one location principle – housing wherever you want.
-In this new century reducing the mortgage interest subsidy on the demand side and weakening a long list of development incentives on the supply side has severely weakened federal leadership in housing preservation and development to continue the “build wherever” policy.
+After WWII, localities keep a hold on the tail of the revenue bull while blind to the beast.
+As a result, in the last century, millions of households benefited from federal housing policies with only one location principle – housing wherever you want.
+However, in this new century reducing the mortgage interest subsidy on the demand side and weakening a long list of development incentives on the supply side has severely weakened federal leadership in housing preservation and development to continue the “build wherever” policy.

 Denying the annual recurrence of this possibility is a repudiation of science and a political endorsement of catastrophic resolution.
-I will not be surprised if we experience a bout of biblical pestilence in the narrative of the resistance to this long term, permanent threat.
-Long before the direct links to climate change formed, the impacts of disasterous choices in land use development are righly defined as “environmental racism” by pointing directly at the disproportionate number of low-and-moderate-income people losing equity.
-The damage and despair reveal a broad swath of painful historic bigotry, but now the dangers are thrown at all people.
+I will not be surprised if we experience a bout of biblical pestilence in the narrative of the resistance to this long-term, permanent threat.
+Long before the direct links to climate change formed, the impacts of disastrous choices in land use development are rightly defined as “environmental racism” by pointing directly at the disproportionate number of low-and-moderate-income people losing equity.
+The damage and despair reveal a broad swath of painful historic bigotry, but now the dangers are thrown at everyone.

 The opportunity to bring national policies back with conditions that mitigate the impact of regional climate change by region makes it possible to re-establish national housing development policies as the leading edge of a new strategy.
 It will be re-focused by climate protection that builds restoration with resilience.
-It will create sustainable equity in communities despite storms of enormous ferocity.
-It will be designed to survive the hatred, bigotry, far to easily injected in to the threat of high water, drought, and fire.
+Second, it will create sustainable equity in communities despite storms of enormous ferocity.
+Finally, it will be designed to survive the hatred and bigotry far too quickly injected into the threat of high water, drought, and fire.

 Two Centuries Out

 In the following summary of Tweets from the Housing Advocacy People (HAP) of July 2019, it may be possible to find threads of principle and elements of novelty in current policy efforts that will alter the pervasive opinion that the purpose of the national government has not lost its way.
-It will be possible to forge new policy from environmental protection as a national defense strategy forced by the bright light of survival and a far more serious focus on the big picture.
+As a result, it will be possible to forge new policy from environmental protection as a national defense strategy forced by the bright light of survival and a much more severe focus on the big picture.
 I offer one example.

-The ocean’s tide is once again destined to flow up and into the Great Appalachian Valley from Maine’s ports to South Carolina’s shores over the next few centuries.
+The ocean’s tide can flow up and into the Great Appalachian Valley from Maine’s ports to South Carolina’s shores over the next few centuries.
 The ancient geological record proves it has been there before.
-Given a long term view, getting ready should be a top priority.
-Preparation for this kind of “sea change” in all its meanings is the most important action of this century (the original map as shown below is here).
+Given a long-term view, getting ready should be a top priority.
+Preparation for this kind of “sea change” in all its meanings is the most critical action of this century (the original map as shown below is here).
 Issues like this are just the beginning:

 Take your pick of issues for building a constituency on housing development and location.
-If the Gulf of Mexico’s fate is to be an alga thickened swamp, we need ideas to be prepared for what that means.
-If the Pacific Ocean’s vast torrents alter the Gulf Stream and El Niño yields unservivable surface heat or hundreds of tornadoes and hurricanes.
+If the Gulf of Mexico’s fate is an alga thickened swamp, we need ideas to be prepared for what that means.
+If the Pacific Ocean’s vast torrents alter the Gulf Stream, El Niño yields unsurvivable surface heat or hundreds of tornadoes and hurricanes.
 Not being ready is a super bad idea.
-Whether friendly or with horrible force, from the sky or the sea, heed the words, “the water will come.”
-The plan seems different when time itself became for sale, and that is not a surprise if you know how non-fungible tokens (NFT) and blockchains began to change all financial transactions.
-A true distraction, for all the world, is lost to the stage that will not honor trade that does not move from hand to hand.
+Whether friendly or with horrible force, heed the words, “the water will come.”
+The plan seemed different when time itself became for sale, and that is not a surprise if you know how non-fungible tokens (NFT) and blockchains changed all financial transactions.

 Please enjoy a look at the national Tweet-O-Rama organizations focused on housing (here).
 With those thoughts in mind, it is logical to look at politics as a sport and as a practice that is now very different from the role of leadership that it implies.
 A growing number of elected national representatives now complain of a system of government that appears to ignore the will of the people.